 - Program name.
 For programs that require licensure for employment in the field, be sure to type ‘Licensure’ in the program name field and fill in the fields that calculate the licensure percentage (columns 12-14).

 - Data for each required column using the following column definitions as the guide.

 Columns shaded in gray represent calculated fields and will automatically compute the required numbers.
-(If the formula in the shaded column is accidently erased, compute the number manually per the instructions for the CPL form and enter the number in the shaded column.)
+(If the formula in the shaded column is accidentally erased, compute the number manually per the instructions for the CPL form and enter the number in the shaded column.)

-The TIPS listed in the column definitions help you avoid errors when data is entered in the software.
+The TIPS listed in the column definitions help you avoid errors when data is entered into the software.
 Be sure that all numbers and combinations of numbers addressed in the TIPS follow the instructions provided.

-- Once the student achievement data for all programs has been entered, save a copy of the worksheet for your records.
+- Once the student achievement data for all programs have been entered, save a copy of the worksheet for your records.
 Enter the data on the worksheet into the COE Annual Report software once access to the software is enabled.